Erlewine, Michael Yoshitaka, forthcoming.

 Discourse Particles in Asian Languages.

 This paper investigates the syntax and semantics of Singlish (Colloquial Singapore English) sentence-final already and its development in the contact ecology of Singapore.
-Bao 2005 identifies the Mandarin Chinese sentence-final particle le as one substrate source which lends its syntax and semantics to Singlish already.
-I follow and refine this view, and further show that the syntax of already differs subtly from that of its substrate cognates: Singlish sentence-final already unambiguously scopes over the entire clause, whereas its substrate cognate particles le/liau/laa are in a clause-medial position.
+Bao 2005 identifies the Mandarin Chinese perfective suffix -le and sentence-final particle le as two substrate sources for Singlish already.
+In this paper, I first argue instead that sentence-final le — together with its cognate liao/laa in other Chinese languages of Singapore — is the sole substrate source for the syntax and semantics of Singlish already.
+The various interpretational effects of already can be derived from a uniform semantics shared with its substrate cognate particles le/liau/laa, together with consideration of the telicity of the predicate.
+I furthermore show that the syntax of already differs subtly from that of its substrate cognates: Singlish sentence-final already unambiguously scopes over the entire clause, whereas its substrate cognate particles le/liau/laa are in a clause-medial position.
 I propose that this difference can be explained through a process of reanalysis forced by the interaction of a syntactic universal, the Final-over-Final Constraint, together with independent differences between Singlish and its substrate Chinese languages.